 “If you remove the yoke from among you, the pointing finger, the speaking of evil, if you offer your food to the hungry and satisfy the needs of the afflicted, then your light shall rise in the darkness and your gloom be like the noonday.”
 Isaiah 58:9b-10 (NRSV)

 In response to these gloomy times, some are calling for a return to the Lord and his ways.
-However such calls are often accompanied by finger pointing, blame, condemnation, and carefully selected morality passages from the bible.
+However, such calls are often accompanied by finger pointing, blame, condemnation, and carefully selected morality passages from the bible.
 Looking at the bible as a whole, the overriding priority of God is justice and love.
-God has provided enough food to feed every person in the world; it is our selfishness and corruption that causes some to starve.
-God has provided enough resources for all to live healthy, sustainable lives, but it is our greed in wanting to maximize our own profits or savings that results in others not being able to earn enough to live from their own hard work.
+God has provided enough food to feed every person in the world; it’s our selfishness and corruption that cause some to starve.
+God has provided enough resources for all to live healthy, sustainable lives, but it’s our greed in wanting to maximize our own profits that results in others not being able to earn enough to live from their own hard work.

 Let us pray.
 God of justice, you have created a world of abundance.
 Help us to satisfy our needs rather than our wants, that none may know hunger or depravity.
 Through Christ our Lord, Amen.